France Muhammad cartoon row: What you need to know | DW | 27.10.2020

 Pakistan's Prime Minister Imran Khan said Macron was encouraging anti-Muslim sentiment and was deliberately provoking Muslims.
 He also summoned the French ambassador to lodge a protest.
 Protests have also been called in Pakistan and Jordan.

-The Abu Dhabi-based Muslim Council of Elders said it was plannig to launch legal proceedings against Charlie Hebdo and "all those who insult Islam."
+The Abu Dhabi-based Muslim Council of Elders said it was planning to launch legal proceedings against Charlie Hebdo and "all those who insult Islam."

-Iran's Foreign Ministry summoned the French charge d'affaires to strongly reject "any insult and disrespect to the Prophet of Islam..., and Islam's pure values of Islam by any person regardless of their position," according to state media.
+The Foreign Ministry in Iran has summoned the French charge d'affaires to strongly reject "any insult and disrespect to the prophet of Islam ... and Islam's pure values of Islam by any person regardless of their position," according to state media.

-Libya's UN-recognised Government of National Accord "firmly condemned" Macron's comments and demanded an apology.
+Libya's UN-recognized Government of National Accord has "firmly condemned" Macron's comments and demanded an apology.

 European leaders have rallied around Macron and criticized attacks on him, particularly from Turkey.